-P/O. Nels Peter Helin Anderson.
+Plt Off.
+Nels Peter Helin Anderson.
 Rheinberg War Cemetery.
 Collective grave 18.
 G.2-5.
 The youngest son of Hans Peter and Hulda Carolina Anderson, of Woodside, Manitoba, Canada.
 Born at Tyndall on the 20th March 1923, joined the RCAF on the 10th January 1942 .
 Epitaph: 'Here We Leave Our Youngest Son With Love.
 Ever In God's Care.
 Mother And Father'.

 Joined the RCAF in 1943 - Commissioned on the 20th February 1945.
 11 Operations - with 60.15 operational flying hours logged.